COVID, duty of care, and the meeting industry

 Something is rotten in the state of meeting industry education

-Over the last five years I’ve heard increasing concern from the meeting professionals community about the deterioration of the quality of our national industry conferences.
-A recent thread on the MECO community (a great resource for meeting professionals since 2006) describes numerous recent basic logistical failings, and points to what I see as symptoms of fundamental problems with meeting industry associations at the national level.
+I hear increasing concern from the meeting professionals community about the deterioration of the quality of our national industry conferences.
+A thread on the MECO community (a great resource for meeting professionals since 2006) describes numerous recent basic logistical failings, and points to what I see as symptoms of fundamental problems with meeting industry associations at the national level.

 In a nutshell, I think that our industry associations have become too focused on justifying their continued existence financially.
 They are neglecting their core mission of supporting and representing their members and association meeting attendees.

-I’ve lost count of the conference session proposals I’ve made to meeting industry associations that have wound through multiple months-long steps only to be rejected at the last possible moment with no explanation and a boilerplate request to submit more next year.
+I’ve lost count of the conference session proposals I’ve made to meeting industry associations.
+They wind through multiple months-long steps.
+And then, at the last possible moment, I receive a rejection with no explanation and a boilerplate request to submit more next year.
 Meanwhile, it’s clear from a review of industry conference programs that employees of sponsors or trade show exhibitors give large numbers of presentations.
 Also solicited/accepted are keynote/motivational speakers.
-These folks get paid large fees and provide exciting presentations with, in my experience, little or no content of long-term value to the meeting attendees.
-(Think back to the big-name speakers you’ve listened to in the past and — be honest now — how many of them have changed your professional life in any significant way?)
+These folks receive large fees and provide exciting presentations with, in my experience, little or no content of long-term value to the meeting attendees.
+(Think back to the big-name speakers you’ve listened to in the past.
+Be honest now, how many of them have changed your professional life in any significant way?)
 But their inclusion looks good on the promotional materials.

 Our industry conferences are the obvious places to provide this education.

-My contributions to meeting education are Participate! workshops I design and lead which provide experiences that significantly improve how the participants design their meetings.
-They are, in my opinion, fundamental education; certainly on a par with the sessions we see at the annual conferences every year on “hot event items”, F&B trends, and meeting management.
+My contributions to meeting education are Participate! workshops.
+These provide experiences that significantly improve how the participants design their meetings.
+They are, in my opinion, fundamental education.
+They’re certainly on par with the sessions we see at the annual conferences every year on “hot event items”, F&B trends, and meeting management.
 Yet experiential meeting design is not acknowledged at meeting industry conferences as an overlooked fundamental competency that needs to be offered on a regular basis.
 Rather, it’s seen as a “hot topic” that can be covered once and subsequently ignored.

-In addition, industry associations have essentially given up paying for professional education at their events, preferring, it seems, to spend money on the big name players I mentioned above.
-These days, someone like me is lucky to be offered event registration and expense reimbursement.
+In addition, industry associations have essentially given up paying for professional education at their events.
+They prefer, it seems, to spend money on the big-name players I mentioned above.
+These days, someone like me is lucky to obtain event registration and expense reimbursement.
 (Let alone any kind of token fee for the hours it takes to design and prepare a great session.)
 This further biases session submissions in favor of sponsors and corporations who are attending the event anyway for marketing purposes.

 Dear Adrian—How do I break in to the event services industry?